 Classic Red Velvet Cake!
-Tender rich red cake layers with a hint of chocolate paired with a tangy cream cheese frosting and a red velvet crumble.
+Tender red cake layers with a hint of chocolate paired with a tangy cream cheese frosting and a red velvet crumble.

 What is Red Velvet Cake?

 These days, even standard cocoa powder from the grocery store has gone through some level of Dutch processing, which strips some of the acid and prevents the color change from happening (at least to the extent that it used to).

 Their recipe uses shortening (which is cheaper than butter), Adams butter flavouring, Adams vanilla, and of course, Adams red food coloring.
 Adams gave out the recipe for free on recipe cards at grocery stores, and it quickly became a hit in households all across the country.

 Fellow Canadians will appreciate this: apparently the red velvet cake was a staple at the Eaton’s department stores in the 40’s and 50’s.
 Except that they claimed the recipe to be their own.
 Poor form, Eaton’s!

 I have the occasional bright cake where the flavours just call for a pop of color, but I try to utilize natural colorants like freeze-dried powder to give some of the coloring.
 Making a Red Velvet Cake was never high on my radar because of this.

 The reality is, if you want a deep red color you just need to add artificial coloring to it.
 I know some people have used beets to try and achieve the red color, but that just didn’t appeal to me (even though I love beets).